 Exercises and Stretches for Thoracic Kyphosis

 Exercise, combined with good posture may help to improve a rounded upper back.
-To observe improvements over time, practice these exercises at least three to four times each week.
+To observe improvements over time, exercises at least three to four times each week.
 Always get medical advice before starting an exercise program, and pay attention to your body’s signals.
 Stop if an activity or stretch generates pain.

 We’re here to help STOP THE PAIN